llmasdeu/PageRank/README.md

 # PageRank

-Page Rank algorithm implementation for the California websites directory, coded with Python
+Page Rank algorithm implementation for the California websites directory, coded with Python.